Yashi-9/Hardware-Sales-Insights/README.md

  - **Key Visuals:**

  1. Visualized overall sales trends, performance against targets, and key performance indicators (KPIs).
- 📦 E-Commerce Momentum: Accelerated toward the end of the year, indicating:

  2. Employed Pareto analysis to identify top-selling products and their contribution to revenue.